isomerpages/mlaw-corp/_covid19/03-A-relief-for-tenants-unable-to-vacate-premises.md

 * Under the Act, you may pay the amounts listed in the table below instead, if you meet the qualifying conditions.
 See <a href="#q2">FAQ (2)</a> for the qualifying conditions.
 The specific amounts depend on the period in which you were unable to vacate the premises after the end of your lease or licence (the "**holding over period**"), as well as whether you operated your business on the premises during the holding over period.

 ![image](/files/COVIDAct7B_PrescribedAmounts_clean.JPG)
-*Please see FAQ (6) for more details on "rent".
+*Please see <a href="#q6">FAQ (6)</a> for more details on "rent".

 * **Illustration of how the relief may apply**

   Tenant’s lease expired on 1 February 2020.
 Due to COVID-19, Tenant was only able to vacate the premises on 1 August 2020.
 Tenant continued operating his business on the premises from 1 February 2020 – 1 June 2020, but ceased all business activities from 2 June 2020 onwards.

   Under this relief, Tenant will have to pay the following: